merthidayetoglu/CommBench/verification/rebuttal_PPoPP24.md

 We will expand the terminology for the measurement payload (5.1.3).

 #### Q3: Will your benchmarking tool be made publicly available?
-CommBench is publicly available and open source.
+CommBench is publicly available, open source, and documented.
 We will include the link in the final version.

 #### Reviewer B: